simao-ferreira/dotfiles/DOCS/README.md

 * [Music players](MUSIC-PLAYER.md)

 ## Monitoring
-Options for monitoring are neofetch to get system info and `htop` or `gotop`.
+Favorite options for monitoring are neofetch to get system info and `gotop` to get live system status.
-`gotop` is a more "eye-candy" version.
+`gotop` is a terminal "eye-candy" version.

+[Neofetch](https://github.com/dylanaraps/neofetch) configuration file is placed in `.config/neofetch`, in it it's possible to change position of display information, also witch info is displayed.
+It is possible to change the image displayed.

+Mi3 comes with `htop` and `screenfetch`, `htop` is visually less clear and `screenfetch` is not as configurable.

 Most of options available on `htop` or `gotop` are possible to configure to work with `i3bar/i3status` or `polybar`.